richard-scryber/scryber.core/docs/component_linking.rst

 ==================

 A `pdf:Link` is an invisible component, although styles will be applied to content within it.
-There are 4 propoerties that determine what happens when the content within the link is clicked.
+There are 4 properties that determine what happens when the content within the link is clicked.

 * action - This defines the primary type of link action to perform, each section below describes each type of action.
 * file - If set, then the link is an action for a different document or Url.
 Effectively like the href of an anchor tag in html.
 * destination - If set then this is the location within the current or other file to show.
 Like the #name on a Url
 * destination-fit - If set, it defines the fit type for the link (full page, width, height, or bounds).

+The content within a link can be anything, including images; text; canvas(es) and more.
+There can also be more than one component within the link.

 Page Navigation Link
 =====================